IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 {::include ./figures/lag.md}
 {: #fig-lag title="LAG"}

-The mechanisms used by the MDSC to discover single-layer and multi-layer intra-domain LAG link is the same (the only difference being whether the bundled links are single-layer or multi-layer).
+The mechanisms used by the MDSC to discover single-technology and multi-technology intra-domain LAG link is the same (the only difference being whether the bundled links are single-technology or multi-technology).

-Instead, the mechanisms used by the MDSC to discover single-layer inter-domain LAG links between two BRs are different and outside the scope of this document since they do not imply any cross-layer coordination between packet and optical domains.
+Instead, the mechanisms used by the MDSC to discover single-technology inter-domain LAG links between two BRs are different and outside the scope of this document since they do not imply any cross-technology coordination between packet and optical domains.

 As described in {{packet-topology-discovery}}, the mechanisms used by the P-PNC to